virelay/virelay/docs/source/contributors-guide/how-to-contribute.rst

 When submitting a new issue, provide as much relevant information as possible to facilitate prompt identification and resolution of the problem.
 This includes:

 * Operating system details (e.g., Windows 11, macOS 15, Ubuntu 24.04)
-* ViRelAy version you are using
+* The ViRelAy version you are using
 * Any pertinent configuration settings or dependencies

 Also, please provide a clear, step-by-step guide on how to reproduce the issue.
 This will enable us to diagnose and fix the problem more quickly.
 If possible, including a minimal example that reproduces the issue (i.e., a project file, dataset, label map, attributions, and analysis results) is highly appreciated.